alan-turing-institute/whatwhat/README.md

  - `dune exec --whatwhat`: Report errors for projects on the four main columns of the issue tracker.
 Print output to terminal.
  - `dune exec --whatwhat --notify github`: Same as above, but additionally post GitHub comments on all of those issues.
- - `dune exec --whatwhat export`: Create Forecast project export CSV file.
+ - `dune exec --whatwhat export-{project,team}`: Create Forecast project or team export CSV files.
 Useful for [other reporting purposes](https://github.com/alan-turing-institute/Hut23/issues/1354).

 ## Documentation